Kgalagadi Transfrontier Park, Botswana - Things to Do in Kgalagadi Transfrontier Park

 Top Things to Do in Kgalagadi Transfrontier Park

-Booking Tip: Book campsites well in advance through Botswana Department of Wildlife.
-Bring all supplies including water, as facilities are basic.
-Camping fees are approximately $15-25 per person per night.
+Booking Tip: Book campsites well in advance through Botswana Parks, especially for peak season (May-September).
+Costs range from $15-25 per campsite per night.
+Bring all water, food, and camping equipment as facilities are basic.

 Getting There